RichTGale/pi-stuff/README.md

 # pi-stuff

-A lot is my own stuff but maybe someone will find something useful.<br />
+A lot is my own stuff but maybe someone will find something useful.<br /><br />
+A word of caution:<br />
 The rpi0* stuff uses a pigpio library that you need to be careful maybe what you have plugged into those gpio pins.
 Just a little warning.
 But that's just the rpio0w and rpi02w folders.<br /><br />

 <ul>